TECHOUS/AlgoHeist/CONTRIBUTING.md

 # CONTRIBUTION

+Thanks for coming here !!!

-Please help us by making a **star** on our repository.
+Please help us by making a **star** on this repository.

-## HACKTOBER FEST 21 Guidelines (In October)
+## HACKTOBER FEST Guidelines for October (Updated)

-For contributing in October make sure first you read all these guidelines given below:
+For contributing in October read all these guidelines given below:

-* Firstly read the README where we have all the algorithms added to this repository.
-Then you can decide yours which is not present.
+* Firstly read the README where we have all the algorithms listed that are added to this repository.

+* After deciding which Algorithm and which language **create a pull request** with the code changes and the README index changes.
+Make sure you **send as PR in the Hacktober fest PR template only**.

-* Wait for the response from our side and your PR and Issue will be linked by the maintainer.
+* After sending the PR, wait for the response from our side

+* PR Review Process
-* Also as per the new guidelines the Pull Request will first be approved then it will be marked at **hacktoberfest-accepted** label and then it will be merged.
+  * Firstly if the PR seems to be valid then it will be labelled as `HacktoberFest21` and with the `specific language label` and will be linked to the `Project` via maintainer
+  * If the PR is wrongly sent then it will be marked as `invalid`
+  * Secondly after adding the labels if everything seems fine either your PR will be approved or the PR will be marked for Request Changes
+  * Before merging the changes the PR will be marked with **hacktoberfest-accepted** label
+  * If the requested changes are not done in a week then the PRs will be marked as **hacktoberfest-expiry** and the other PRs which are not merged before 1 November will also be marked as **hacktoberfest-expiry**.

+* If you want to check your PRs status you can now check them at our `HacktoberFest project`.
+* If someone tries to spam this PR process then the user's PRs will be marked as `spam` and as a community we will make sure you don't participate in HacktoberFest anymore.

 ## OUTSIDE HACKTOBER FEST (Other than October)

-* Before contribution see through repository index and then open issue.
-(Duplicate code present in index will not be accepted)
+* Before contribution see through repository index and check which Algorithm is missing and in which language.
-* For doing contribution open an issue and tell us which program you like to add and in which language (use custom template for making issue).
-* After opening issue we comment and then fork our repo and send us pull request.
+* For doing the contribution **fork the repository** and **send us an pull request** but make sure you use the **Pull Request template**
 * We make sure that pull request is merged ASAP if valid.

-## DO

-* Suggest a new language code in the issue.

-## DON'TS

-* Make an issue containing the program which already exists in our repository

-## WARNINGS
+## FAQs

-* Pull Request will only be merged if you have created an issue we have commented on it to send us pull request
-* Unnecessary pull requests will not be merged and are marked invalid.
+### How can we add the language types that are not supported

+Don't worry just send us a valid PR and we will add the language support automatically.
+Feel free to choose any language.

+Thanks !!!

+Happy Contributing !!!